jeishu/weather-dashboard/README.md

 ## Features

-- [] User can search for the city's weather they desire.
+- [x] User can search for the city's weather they desire.
-- [] User can see curretn adn future conditions for that city.
+- [] User can see current and future conditions for that city.
-- [] User can see the city's name, the date, an icon that shows the wether condition, the temperature, the humidity, the wind speed and the UV index.
+- [x] User can see the city's name, the date, an icon that shows the wether condition, the temperature, the humidity, the wind speed and the UV index.
-- [] User can see color indication if conditions are favorable, moderate, or severe.
+- [x] User can see color indication of the UV Index if conditions are favorable, moderate, or severe.
 - [] User can see future weather conditions, a 5 day forcast of the city
 - [] User search history is saved and can be access again.
 - [] User can refresh the page and see the last city they search for.